-Specifically, ask them what other students have had a hard time adapting to and what they've done to cope.
-Each country has it's own nuances, so you're going to face a different situation in France as you would in Thailand.
+Whether you're studying, volunteering, or working abroad, you'll likely have a point of contact.
+Don't hesitate to ask them what others have had a hard time adapting to and what they've done to cope.
+Each country has its own nuances, so you're going to face a different situation in France as you would in Thailand.
 Ask those who know best!

-3. Set learning goals for your study abroad trip
+3. Set learning goals for your trip abroad

-This may be obvious, but make sure you have goals for your study abroad trip, and make sure they include learning about your host culture.
+This may be obvious, but make sure you have goals for your trip abroad, and make sure they include learning about your host culture.
 Do you love food?
 Make it a goal to learn how to cook a local dish.

 4. Write down what you love when you first arrive, and look back later

-During the honeymoon phase, write down all the things you love about your new host country (maybe even in your new study abroad blog?).
+During the honeymoon phase, write down all the things you love about your new host country.
 Later, when you're feeling frustrated or irritated, use this list to remind yourself of all the good things about your host country, instead of the things that annoy you.

 5. Find a healthy distraction